 Discover the latest episode of the KLARA radio programme Berg en Dal with Pat Donnez and none other than Dr Katharina Van Cauteren, Chief of Staff of The Phoebus Foundation! (in Dutch)

-That’s right!
-We are developing a great interactive art platform for children aged 8 to 12.
-Through several comic vlogs focusing on art questions, presenter Leonard, known from Ketnet, and his virtual assistant JOS, with the voice of Clara Cleymans, take children on an art adventure.
-Furthermore, the platform offers an interactive art gallery, creative games, and DIY videos to stimulate children artistically.
+We are developing an interactive art platform for children aged 8 to 12.
+Through a series of comic vlogs built around playful art questions, presenter Leonard, known from Ketnet, and his virtual assistant JOS, voiced by Clara Cleymans, invite young audiences on an artistic adventure.
+The platform also features an interactive art gallery, creative games and DIY videos, all designed to spark curiosity and imagination.

 Want to know more?
 Watch the trailer below or check www.watiskunst.be, available from the 9th of January!